-As an editor in 2018, he is currently working as a part-time editorial assistant at Meanjin, where he commissions and edits content for both online and print.
-He also assists with Meanjin's web design, marketing, and as an editorial assistant for the publication's new podcast.
+As an editor in 2018, he is currently working as assistant editor at Australian Book Review.
+From 2017 to 2018 he was an editorial assistant at Meanjin, where he commissioned and edited content for both online and print.

+He also assisted with Meanjin's web design, marketing, and as an editorial assistant for the publication's new podcast.

 In 2017, he was the project and editorial manager of Visible Ink, a literary anthology of fiction, poetry, nonfiction, art and flash-fiction.
 This role ran throughout the year, and oversaw the publishing process of the anthology from first concept to final print.

 He has also worked as an editorial intern at VICE, where he produced a body of work over three months.
 This then extended into assisting the video production department, where he was part of the production team for the documentary 'Over-Represented: A VICE Special on Indigenous Incarceration'.
 The entirety of his editorial work for VICE can be found here.